mlukas6/massmind-segmentation/README.md

   pipeline B's mild noise injection alone was enough to wipe out the `obstacle` class in the baseline runs (see Results).

-## Baseline results — U-Net + VGG-16, 20 epochs, P100
+## Early baseline runs — U-Net + VGG-16, 20 epochs, cross-entropy

-These are the *baseline* (existing-model) runs that confirm the pipeline works end-to-end.
+These are the **earliest pipeline-validation runs** (cross-entropy loss, 20 epochs) — superseded by the "Final results" above, but kept because two of their findings shaped later decisions.
 From `runs/kaggle_extract/summary.csv`:

 | Aug | best ep | val mIoU | sky | water | bridge | obstacle | **living_obs** | background | self |
 |-----|---------|----------|-------|-------|--------|----------|----------------|------------|------|